siladitya-basu/logia/README.md

-Logia is my attempt to create an automated theorem prover by combining the widely separate (but not really that different :) fields of proof theory, evolutionary algorithms and computer programming.
-In its current form, it uses genetic programming to create mathematical proofs which are then verified by Coq, a proof assistant for a variant of higher order type theory that also avoids the halting problem.
+Logia is my attempt to create an automated theorem prover by combining the widely separate (but not really that different ;) fields of proof theory, evolutionary algorithms and computer programming.
+In its current form, it uses genetic programming to generate mathematical proofs which are then verified by Coq, a proof assistant for a variant of higher order type theory that also manages to avoid the halting problem.
 I plan to integrate a SAT solver, better genetic algoritms (with natural selection in mind) and machine learning.